TedHusted/awake/awake.md/awake.md

 The hologram switches to graphs and reports indicating birth rates, manufacturing rates, agricultural production, and attrition.

 Taedong: Worker automation proceeds on schedule.
 The new JuJa units have replaced 24% of the laborers and increased production by 36%.
 Older workers are encouraged to retire early.
 Younger workers are encouraged to switch to the military or health care for the elderly.
-The Publicity and Information Department is promoting both family planning and the value of female offspring.
 The latest birth rate has declined to 1.5 children per woman.

+The hologram shifts from facts and figures to images from public service announcements.

-The upgrades to the Yongbyon nuclear plant are proceeding and keeping up with the JuJa power consumption.
-We are on track to fully automate labor-intense jobs in eight years and devote more resources to the military.
+Taedong: The Publicity and Information Department is promoting both family planning and the value of female offspring.
+The upgrades to the Yongbyon nuclear plant are proceeding.
+We are keeping up with the JuJa power consumption.
+We are on track to fully automate labor-intense jobs in eight years.
+We can then devote more resources to the military over the long term.

 ***